Belgium to close all existing nuclear power plants | DW | 23.12.2021

 However, as part of a compromise, the country will continue to invest in future technologies that could see smaller plants opened up.

-The 7-party coalition has wrangled for weeks over the issue.
+The seven-party coalition has wrangled for weeks over the issue.
 The Greens insisted the government adhere to a 2003 law on Belgium's exit from nuclear power.

 Meanwhile, public broadcasters RTBF and VRT said the country's francophone liberals wanted the two newest nuclear reactors kept open.